apollographql/apollo-server/docs/source/api/apollo-server.md

 * `engine`: <`EngineReportingOptions`> | boolean

-  Provided the `ENGINE_API_KEY` environment variable is set, the engine reporting agent will be started automatically.
+  Provided the `ENGINE_API_KEY` environment variable is set, the Graph Manager reporting agent will be started automatically.
 The API key can also be provided as the `apiKey` field in an object passed as the `engine` field.
 See the [EngineReportingOptions](#enginereportingoptions) section for a full description of how to configure the reporting agent, including how to include variable values and HTTP headers.
-When using the Engine proxy, this option should be set to false.
+When using the Engine proxy, this option should be set to `false`.

 * `persistedQueries`: <`Object`> | false